prolinkz/LaravelonAWS-EC2/README.md

 ### 3. Install the MySQL Server
 <p> MySQL is the database management service which is used where we store and access the information</p>
 - To Install the MySQL Server

 ```
 sudo apt install mysql-server
 ```

 <p> When you run this, command, it will show some of the packages need to be installed and configured.
-Enter 'Y' for Yes, to continoue.</p>
+Enter <code> Y </code> for Yes, to continoue.</p>

 <p> Once SQL Server is installed, we have set the Root Password, for which we use the below command;</p>

 - To set the MySQL Server Root Password
 ```
 sudo mysql_secure_installation
 ```

 - Enter <code> Y </code> for Yes
 - Password Strength: Enter <code>0 for Low</code>, <code>1 for Medium level</code>, or <code>2 for High secure</code> password.
 - New Password: Now 'Enter & Re-enter' your New password for the Root User.